SreeniketanKosuri/Cognitio/README.md

 Within the "[Source Code](/Source%20Code/)" directory, you can access the Xcode project and the Android Studio project.

 **Android Studio:**
-In order to open the Android Studio project in the Android Studio IDE, download the folder titled "[Android Source Code](/Source%20Code/)" and place that folder in your Android Studio Projects directory.
+In order to open the Android Studio project in the Android Studio IDE, download the folder titled "[FBLA](/Source%20Code/Android%20Source%20Code)" and extract it to a known location.
+When you open the Android Studio menu, select "Open an existing Android Studio project" and navigate to your extracted "FBLA" folder.

 **Xcode:**
 To open the Xcode project, simply download the folder "[iOS Source Code](/Source%20Code/)" and open the project file with the Xcode application.